 \subsection{Comparison of objective and subjective evaluation results}

-In this section, we are interested in comparison of objective and subjective evaluation results.
-Given the subjective score on speaker verifiability (similarity), we computed EER, $C_\text{llr}$, and $C_\text{llr}^{\text{min}}$.
-We can then compare these metrics with those obtained based on objective evaluation.
-These comparisons are plotted in Figure~\ref{fig:obj-vs-subj-eer} for EER.

-The marker ``Enr: o, Trl: o'' in Figure~\ref{fig:obj-vs-subj-eer} denotes unanonymized trials, and other markers denote anonymized trials from submitted systems.
-The comparison between unanonymized with anonymized trials indicates that both objective and subjective EERs increase after the trial is anonymized.
-However, the increase varies across the anonymization systems and test sets.

-Furthermore, EERs of objective and subjective evaluation are positively correlated.
-It suggests that the concerned anonymization methods can hide the speaker identity to a moderate degree from both ASV system and human ears.
+In this section, we compare objective and subjective evaluation results.
+Figure~\ref{fig:obj-vs-subj-eer} plots the EER against the median subjective speaker verifiability (similarity) score for all primary anonymization systems and for original data (blue star) on the three test sets.
+The results indicate that anonymizing the trial increases the EER and decreases the same-speaker subjective similarity score, while it leaves the different-speaker similarity score roughly unchanged.
+The precise impact depends on the anonymization system and the test set.
+This suggests that the considered anonymization systems can hide the speaker identity to some degree from both ASV system and human ears.
 This is an encouraging message from the challenge.
-Similar results can be observed for other privacy metrics: $C_{\text{cllr}}$, and $C_{\text{cllr}}^{\text{min}}$ (see \cite{Tomashenko2021CSlsupplementay}, Section 5).
+Similar results can be observed for other privacy metrics, as shown by \citet[Section~5]{Tomashenko2021CSlsupplementay}.

-The relation between objective and subjective utility metrics is shown in Figure~\ref{fig:obj-vs-subj}.
-The objective WERs have been reported in Figure~\ref{fig:wer}.
-Subjective results on trials of female and male speakers were pooled, also pooled were the \textit{common} and \textit{different} subsets of \textit{VCTK-test}.
-Results from the figure reinforced the observation that all involved anonymization systems degraded the objective and subjective utility metrics.
-For \textit{LibriSpeech-test}, best results for all utility metrics was achieved using a signal-based approach \textbf{I1}, and the worst --- by \textbf{K2}.
-However, for \textit{VCTK-test} there is no system that is the best (or worst) for all metrics.
-This is mostly due to the fact that objective utility evaluation results (decoding errors) are less consistent for different datasets than the subjective ones (naturalness and intelligibility).
+Figure~\ref{fig:obj-vs-subj} plots the WER against the median subjective naturalness and intelligibility scores, averaged over all test datasets.
+The results reinforce the observation made earlier that all anonymization systems degrade the objective and subjective utility metrics.
+On \textit{LibriSpeech-test}, the best results for all utility metrics is achieved by the signal processing based system \textbf{I1}, and the worst one by system \textbf{K2}.
+However, on \textit{VCTK-test}, there is no system that performs best (or worst) for all metrics.
+This is mostly due to the fact that the WER is less consistent across datasets than the subjective naturalness and intelligibility scores.